Azure/logicapps/ai-sample/readme.md

   6. Once your AI Search service is created you will need to create an index to store your document content and embeddings.
      - Go to your search service on the `Overview` page, at the top click `Add index (JSON)`
-     - Copy the entire contents of the file `aisearch_index.json` and paste them into the index window.
+     - Go up one level to the root folder `ai-sample` and open the `Deployment` folder.
+Copy the entire contents of the file `aisearch_index.json` and paste them into the index window.
 You can change the name of the index in the `name` field if you choose.
 This name will be used in later steps.
      - Ensure your index is created by viewing in on the `Indexes` page